 an intramuscular injection

-a small injury such as a puncture of major vessels or external heart massage
+a small injury such as a puncture of major vessels

-if you weigh less than 60 kg;

 if you are aged over 80 years, you may have a poorer outcome regardless of treatment with Metalyse.

 However, in general the benefit-risk of Metalyse in patients over 80 years is positive and age alone is not a barrier to treatment with Metalyse;

+if you have been given cardiopulmonary resuscitation (chest compressions) for more than 2 minutes duration;

+if you have ever had a stroke caused by a blood clot in an artery of the brain (ischaemic stroke);

+if you have a heart valve abnormality (e.g. mitral stenosis) with an abnormal heart rhythm (e.g. atrial fibrillation);

+if you have high blood pressure;

+if you had cramps (convulsions) when your stroke started;

+if you are diabetic;

+if the signs of acute ischaemic stroke continues after normalisation of low sugar amount in your blood, your doctor may still consider thrombolytic treatment.

 if you have ever received Metalyse before.

 Children and adolescents